MESAHub/mesa-website/08-faq.markdown

     GCC_VERSION=`gcc --version | grep ^gcc | sed 's/^.* //g'`
     $MESASDK_ROOT/libexec/gcc/x86_64-pc-linux-gnu/$GCC_VERSION/install-tools/mkheaders $MESASDK_ROOT

 If the error persists, please email mesa-users@lists.mesastar.org.
-Follow [the instructions here][post] and also attach the file `$MESA_DIR/crlibm/crlibm/config.log`.
+Follow [the instructions for posting a question to mesa-users][post] and also attach the file `$MESA_DIR/crlibm/crlibm/config.log`.

 [post]:prereqs.html#post-a-question-to-mesa-users

 <a id="build_and_test_error"></a>
-## Why do i get an error during installation "./build_and_test FAILED"?
+## Why do I get an error during installation "./build_and_test FAILED"?

 If you receive the error:

     ./build_and_test FAILED

 during installation, then please email mesa-users@lists.mesastar.org list.
-Follow [the instructions here][post] and also attach the file `$MESA_DIR/MODULE/test/tmp.txt`, where MODULE is replaced with the name of the module that failed.
+Follow [the instructions for posting a question to mesa-users][post] and also attach the file `$MESA_DIR/MODULE/test/tmp.txt`, where MODULE is replaced with the name of the module that failed.
 The name of the module that failed should be printed on the line before the ./build_and_test message was